jrzech/reproduce-chexnet/README.md

 ## Getting Started:
 Click on the `launch binder` button at the top of this `README` to launch a remote instance in your browser using [binder](https://mybinder.org/).
-This requires no local configuration, but I caution that it can take a few minutes to launch.
+This requires no local configuration, but it can take a couple minutes to launch.
 Open `Explore_Predictions.ipynb`, run all cells, and follow the instructions provided to review a selection of included [chest x-rays from NIH](https://arxiv.org/pdf/1705.02315.pdf).

 To configure your own local instance (assumes [Anaconda is installed](https://www.anaconda.com/download/); can be run on paperspace GPU instance if you do not have a GPU):